8fold/site-joshbruce.com/content/public/coaching/being-a-scrum-master/content.md

 To which my reply is, "I don't meet the requirement then.
 Thank you for thinking of me though."
 (I can say I have the experience now and since 2015, despite always kinda operating in the same way when I'm dropped into an environment.)

-A recruiter once asked if I could change on the titles on my résumé because the description was close to being a Scrum Master.
+A recruiter once asked if I could change one of the titles on my résumé because the description was close to being a Scrum Master.
 I said, "I always do the same things when I get brought in.
 I just don't get to choose my title.
 If they check, they will not be told I was a Scrum Master."

 There's also the idea of the number of recent years experience.